 Also, one of the Berberine benefits is that it can speed the healing of acne scars and can prevent future outbreaks of acne.

 Berberine may also be able to slow the progression of, or even prevent Alzheimer’s disease.
 A 2015 study found that Berberine could enhance neuroprotective pathways and counteract neurodegeneration (18).
 A 2011 study also concluded that “berberine helps prevent oxidation damage to biomolecules in the brain, inhibits enzymes which breakdown important memory molecules, reduces peptides that interfere with proper memory function, and lowers lipids that interfere with cerebral blood flow” (19).

-We eagerly await more research in this area, but as so far pharmaceutical drugs at best can only slow early stage Alzheimer’s and dementia, so Berberine is certainly worth a try.
+We eagerly await more research in this area, but so far, pharmaceutical drugs at best can only slow early-stage Alzheimer’s and dementia, so Berberine is certainly worth a try.

 10. Berberine For Depression

 One of the Berberine benefits is that it may be able to help with depression.
 So far the research has only been conducted on mice and rats, but the studies have shown that Berberine is able to increase the levels of Serotonin, Dopamine, and Norepinephrine in the brain (20 -21).